Mortal22Soul/learning_git/README.md

 That was successfull.

 Final commit for today.

-ALmost done learning git will be done by tomorrow evening.
+Almost done learning git will be done by tomorrow afternoon.
+This is fun.